 Bear Paw Lake is a 45 surface-acre reservoir on Beaver Creek in the Bear Paw Mountains.
 It is maintained with annual plants of McBride strain cutthroat and Arlee rainbow trout.
 Summer fishing pressure has exceeded 150 angler-days per surface acre in some years.
 Fishing pressure becomes excessive when acceptable-size fish are readily available.
-A creel reduction from 10 to 5 fish was imposed in 1987 to distribute the catch under such conditions.
 Suckers have historically overpopulated this reservoir.
 The reservoir was chemically rehabilitated in 1983 to reduce sucker numbers.
 Post-rehabilitation trout growth in 1984 and 1985 was excellent.
-However, sucker gill net catch increased from a catch per net of 9 in 1985, to 278 per net by 1990 (Figure A).
-Despite sucker removal efforts, the population remains high.
-Competition with large numbers of suckers had reduced growth rates of trout significantly.
-Fishing pressure has decline dramatically since 1988 due to the small size and poor condition of trout.
+However, the sucker gill net catch increased from a catch per net of nine in 1985, to 278 per net by 1990 (Figure A).
+Despite sucker removal efforts, the population remained high until a combination of adult sucker removal and smallmouth bass predation eliminated recruitment.
+Competition with large numbers of suckers had reduced growth of trout significantly.
+Fishing pressure had declined dramatically since 1988 due to the small size and poor condition of trout.
+Recent increases in size and condition of trout have increased fishing pressure significantly.
 Respondents to an angler survey indicated a desire to catch larger fish, even at the expense of catching fewer fish.
-The survey results also indicated a preference for cutthroat trout over rainbow trout.
+Due to the increase in fishing pressure, the trout daily limit was reduced from 5/day to 3/day in the spring of 2002.